French Toast Casserole With Cream Cheese and Blueberries

 Instructions

-4. Grease a 9x13-inch baking dish with butter.
-Spread half the bread cubes in the dish, and layer evenly with half the cream cheese cubes and berries.
-Repeat with the remaining bread, cream cheese, and berries.
+1. Grease a 9x13-inch baking dish with butter.
+Spread the bread cubes in the dish.

-6. In a large mixing bowl, whisk together the eggs, milk, heavy cream, sugar, vanilla extract, cinnamon, and lemon zest until smooth and well combined.
+5. In a large mixing bowl, whisk together the eggs, half n half/milk, sugar, vanilla extract and lemon zest (if using) until smooth and well combined.

-8. Pour the custard evenly over the bread layers, ensuring every piece is coated.
+6. Pour the custard evenly over the casserole, ensuring every piece is coated.
 Gently press the bread down with a spoon to help it soak up the liquid.

-14. Let the casserole cool slightly before serving.
+8. Let the casserole cool slightly before serving.
 For an extra indulgent touch, drizzle with maple syrup or dust with powdered sugar.
-Pair with protein (see ideas below) to create a perfectly balanced plate.
+Pair with protein to create a perfectly balanced plate.

 Notes